RodrigoRamalho8/RodrigoRamalho8/README.md

 ## Good to see you here...

-Academic in technology area, studying Software Engineering at Sociedade de Ensino Superior Estácio de Sá and also Software Development, tech course, at Senac Hub Academy.
-Currently specializing and delving deeper into Python.
+At age of 24, I am and academic in technology area, studying Software Engineering at Sociedade de Ensino Superior Estácio de Sá and also Software Development, tech course, at Senac Hub Academy.
+Currently specializing and delving deeper into Angular, Java and .NET.
-I'm in the 4th semester and I'm looking for an internship so I can start and advance my career in the technology market.
+I'm in the 8th semester and currently working as a software developer.

+I've already tried plenty of code languages and each of them had their own return for me.

+Made part of various Code Marathons at my location, most of them in Python.

-I dedicate my free time to studying languages, currently majoring in English, and monitoring new technologies, always keeping an eye on the market.
+I dedicate my free time to studying languages, currently graduated in english with B2 grade, and monitoring new technologies, always keeping an eye on the market.

 - 🔭 I’m currently working for Nota Control as Software Developer (https://notacontrol.com.br/home/)
 - 🌱 I’m currently learning API connections to Web Develop